FEATURES & BGVS

 Ode to Chadwick Boseman

 Equating singing to breathing is completely reasonable, when it’s coming from Beth Griffith-Manley, singer, songwriter, and actress.

-Beth performs both as a solo artist and as a support vocalist, touring worldwide with Motown R&B artist KEM.
+Beth performs both as a solo artist and as a support vocalist, touring worldwide with Motown R&B artist KEM and the legendary Mighty O'Jays.
 She has released seven solo recording projects and been featured on or provided backing vocals for seven additional recording projects.
 (See full discography.)

 Beth is a member of SAG-AFTRA and also acted in four feature films, multiple stage plays, and commercials for TV and radio.
 (See all acting credits.)

 Following her rich musical upbringing from her father, Johnny Griffith (one of the original Funk Brothers), Beth has performed in some of the world’s most prestigious venues.

 In 2006, Beth performed alongside the late Ali “Ollie” Woodson, legendary singer of the Temptations as they sang an inspiring and timeless duet, "Reach Out Everyone," The song and video were inspired by natural disasters, and supported the Hurricane Katrina Relief Fund.

 Shortly after, she provided background vocals for Grammy® Award-winning gospel singer Yolanda Adams' Christmas album, What A Wonderful Time.

 As a season 16 contestant on NBC's "The Voice," Beth was coached by both Kelly Clarkson and John Legend.